-- Pass one of the two Praxis II Content area exams
+- Pass the two Praxis II Content area exams

 Transfer students seeking admission to the Teacher Education Program must have at least a 2.50 grade point average on all work attempted at all institutions.
 Interdisciplinary Studies majors also must submit documentation of 50 hours of work with children in structured learning situations.

 Currently, the demand for licensed middle school teachers is greater than the supply.
 Candidates who are mobile have excellent job prospects.
 The middle school teacher preparation program at Radford University recognizes its role in developing culturally-responsive teachers who honor the strength and potential of the individual, the school, and the community who serve as agents of change.
 Middle school teachers should have the following characteristics:

 - Commitment to lifelong learning

 Becoming a middle school teacher provides an opportunity to impact and challenge students in grades 6-8.
 Effective teaching begins with knowledge and appreciation of early adolescent development.
 Collaborating within a team allows the teacher to create a learning community which connects students and parents with the school and communicates caring and high expectations.
 In addition to having a strong background in at least two content areas, the teacher plans and implements interdisciplinary instruction.

 Office: Peters Hall A037

 Middle school is a life changing period for adolescents.
 Radford University’s middle school education program prepares future teachers by providing the opportunity for ample experience in the classroom.
 Teachers will leave the program equipped with all the necessary skills to tackle this exciting age group.

 Alyson Gilbert, senior in the Middle School Teacher Preparation Program